awesto/django-shop/docs/customer-model.rst

 But when running an e-commerce site, this use-pattern has serious drawbacks.
 Normally, a visitor starts to look for interesting products, hopefully adding a few of them to her cart.
 Then on the way to the checkout, she decides whether to create a user account, use an existing one or continue as guest.
-Here things get complicated.
+Here's where things get complicated.

-First of all, for non authenticated site visitors, the cart does not belong to anybody.
+First of all, for non-authenticated site visitors, the cart does not belong to anybody.
 But each cart must be associated with its site visitor, hence the generic anonymous user object is not appropriate for this purpose.
 Unfortunately the Django framework does not offer an explicit but anonymous user object based on its session-Id.